 In Vermont’s natural landscape, three significant commons exist—water, wildlife, and air.
-We the people who inhabit and share these commons have the right, responsibility, privilege, and necessity of ensuring that these commons are well cared for.
+We the people who inhabit and share these commons have the right, responsibility, privilege, necessity and pleasure of ensuring that these commons are well cared for.
 Soaring atmospheric carbon levels, declining native wildlife species abundance and diversity, and impaired water quality reveal the extent of the work to be done to safeguard our commons.
 It’s time to step up and step in as engaged commoners.

 The Vermont Reptile and Amphibian Atlas (also known as the Herp Atlas, since the study of reptiles and amphibians is known as herpetology) gathers, interprets, and shares data on the reptiles and amphibians of Vermont.
 Thanks to the efforts of project coordinator Jim Andrews and his team, along with the field observations of thousands of volunteers, the VT Herp Atlas documents the distribution and relative abundance of reptiles and amphibians in Vermont, as well as natural history information, calling times, and relative sizes.
 The relative abundance and relative distribution information has greatly helped prioritize conservation efforts.